smartface/sf-plugin-instabug/README.md

 #### User Attributes

 You can assign custom attributes to your users and they will show up on your Instabug dashboard with each report.
-Those attributes can later be used to filter the reports on the dashboard.
+Those attributes can later be used to filter the reports in the dashboard.

-To add a new user attribute use the following method.
+To add a new user attribute, use the following method:

 ```javascript
 InstaBug.setUserAttribute("Age","18");
 ```

-You can also retrieve or remove the current value of a certain user attribute, or retrieve all user attributes.
+You can also remove the current value of a certain user attribute:

 ```javascript
 InstaBug.removeUserAttribute("Age");
 ```

-You can get user attributes.
+And retrieve user attributes:

 ```javascript
 InstaBug.getUserAttribute("Age");